-Corporate fraud can be difficult to prevent and to detect.
+Corporate fraud or Internal fraud can be difficult to prevent and to detect.
 What is important to remember is that corporate fraud is not a random occurrence.
 Fraud will occur when the conditions are right.
 Most employees do not set out to defraud their employer but the fact is the majority of people have the potential to become a fraudster under the right conditions.
 The three conditions are motive, opportunity and rationalization.

 While having appropriate checks and balances in place can greatly reduce the chance of becoming a victim of fraud there’s no guarantee you won’t be.
 Frauds can go undetected for many months, especially when committed by a previously trusted employee.